klembot/chapbook/guide/state/the-vars-section.md

 If a passage is embedded in another using the `{embed passage}` modifier, its vars section will also take effect.
 {% endhint %}

-{% hint style='danger' %}
-Remember that three dashes creates a visible section break in passage text.
-Use only two to create vars sections.
-{% endhint %}

 You may only have one vars section in each passage, but then there's really only ever need for one.
 The name of state variables must follow a few rules, too.
 They must start with a letter (upper or lowercase), underscore (`_`), or dollar sign (`$`); after the first character can come any combination of the preceding kinds of characters as well as digits.[^1]

 Sadly, you can't use spaces in your variable names.
 Because of this, a common practice called _camel casing_ (because of the camel-like humps in the resulting word) glues phrases together using capital letters, like the `doomedToDieInFiveMinutes` example above.
 Another school of thought, _snake casing_, prefers to use underscores instead; e.g. `doomed_to_die_in_five_minutes`.
 Either's perfectly fine.
 Use whichever feels most comfortable to you.